ASPIRE

 The school day starts at 8.45am and we expect your child to be in class at that time.

-If your child arrives after this time, a late mark will be issued and logged on class charts, three or more in any week will result in an after school detention the following week.
+If your child arrives after this time, a late mark will be issued and logged on class charts, following our Late to School procedure below:

 At 9.30am the registers will be closed.
 In accordance with regulations, if your child arrives after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
 This may mean that you could face the possibility of a Penalty Notice if the problem persists.

-If your child has a persistent late record you will be asked to meet with Mrs Bury and a member of the SLT Team to resolve the problem, but you can approach us at any time if you are having problems getting your child to school on time.
+If your child has a persistent late record you will be asked to meet with Miss Toner and a member of the SLT Team to resolve the problem, but you can approach us at any time if you are having problems getting your child to school on time.

 If your child is late they need to sign in at the Attendance Office.